Suvidriel/IrrOculusVR/README.md

 IrrOculusVR
 ===========

-Oculus Rift SDK 0.4.0 support for Irrlicht 1.8.1 using DirectX 9.
+Oculus Rift SDK 0.4.0 support for Irrlicht 1.8.1 using DirectX 9 and OpenGL.
-OpenGL-support requires some changes to the shader.

 The Oculus Rift-support is still experimental and hasn't been yet tested with a development kit.

-The implementation is made FPS cameras in mind.
-This means that the player's body cannot rotate around other axes than Y. For space flight-style cameras some modifications will be required.

-The player's direction and head rotation aren't linked together.
+The renderer can either take player's position and rotation around Y-axis as a parameter during rendering or alternatively it's possible to link to player's head node.
+The linking is a good solution for example for simulators while the other approach works nicely for FPS games.

-main.cpp contains simple example of use.
+main.cpp contains simple example using the FPS-approach.

+Feel free to contact me about this through Twitter:
+@Suskigek